TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

       * URL: BASE_URL/rest/Bookstore/Book/
       * Header: Name `Content-Type`, Value `application/json; charset=utf-8`
       * Body: `{ "Code": "B+++", "NumberOfPages": 123, "Title": "The curiousity" }`
-    * The expected response from the server is "400 Bad Request", with the UserMessage "It is not allowed to enter misspelled word "curiousity".".
+    * The expected response from the application is "400 Bad Request", with the UserMessage "It is not allowed to enter misspelled word "curiousity".".
       This is a standard Rhetos response for validation that is defined with **InvalidData** concept (see the DSL script above).